spiderthatcodes/lessonsForPersevere/README.md

-# lessonsForPersevere
+# Persevere Lessons
-In class lessons
+Somewhere to save lessons I use for the Persevere coding class